 As a gay man I was rather young when I put together I wasn’t like everyone else.
-My first memory originated around the age of six.
+My first clear memory originated around the age of six.
 I knew a lesbian couple (neighbors of my aunt and uncle) and I can remember saying to myself, “if two women can live together and be happy then that means two men can, too.”
 I didn’t dare speak about it to anyone for fear or being ridiculed.
 Plus, who is going to listen to a six year old?
 What could they possibly know about themselves?
 Turns out more than some would give credit.
 This memory is so vivid.

 In reflecting as I grew older and more aware of myself I remember the nasty epithets thrown at me down the hallways in middle school, on the baseball field or in gym class throughout high school: faggot, fudge packer, worthless piece of shit, you fat fag, you’re a disgusting homo, burn in hell.
 It was hurtful, demeaning and unruly at times.
 Many nasty rumors were started and it hurt so deep that I walked around with my head down and just minded my own business.
 When I needed to be happy on the outside I somehow mustered the strength, but often found myself crying at home trying to make sense of why people saw or even cared that I was different than them.
 I can remember my mom constantly reminding me that, “sticks and stones may break my bones by words will never harm me.”
 At times, though, the words did hurt – they cut so deep and to the very core of my identity, even though I was still trying to decipher and understand the nature of that identity.
 It wasn’t until much later in life I started to care less about others and just started living my truth.
 But it was through this hurt and pain that I arrived at this place.